elu33/Otter_team_6/README.md

 # Otter_team_6
 CA Proposition 21 research.
+Research Question: Does stricter rent control truly does disincentivize land developers from building new housing?

+Motivation: Concerns of homelessness and housing insecurity among students in UC Davis, as well as personal interest in real estate and housing in California

 Datasests used include:

 https://www.huduser.gov/portal/datasets/hads/hads.html